Highlights

 • Travel and Rescue insurance

-• Personal expenses (Eg: Battery charge, alcohol and any bottled drink, Toilet paper, Wi-Fi Hot shower, boiled hot water
+• Personal expenses (e.g., battery charge, alcohol and any bottled drink, toilet paper, Wi-Fi) Hot shower, boiled hot water

-• Tips for Guide, Porter, and Driver ( all Crew)
+• Tips for Guide, Porter, and Driver (All Crew)

 • Money wire charge